Grego-GT/ERA-Replicating-Agents/README.md

 pnpm run dev

 # Or create an agent directly
-pnpm run dev -- create my-agent -p "You are a helpful assistant" -m gpt-4
+pnpm run dev -- create my-agent -p "You are a helpful assistant"
 ```

 ## Installation